-Community care and support services, encompassing various forms such as human assistance, assistive technology, transportation, housing, and more, are essential for people with disabilities from childhood to old age.
+Community care and support services, encompassing various forms such as human assistance, assistive technology, transportation, housing, and more, are essential for people with disabilities.
 The requirements for these services are specific to each individual's circumstances and needs.
 Combined with cash transfers, these services can facilitate independent living in the community, contributing to social participation and dignified living.

-The absence of adequate formal and publicly funded community support services, particularly in low and middle-income countries, creates financial strains on households, foregone opportunities, limited choice and autonomy of persons with disabilities, overreliance on unpaid assistance from family members which may lead to burn-out of caregivers, and even neglect, abuse, abandonment, and institutionalisation.
+The absence of adequate formal and publicly funded community support services, particularly in low and middle-income countries, creates financial strains on households, foregone opportunities, low choice and autonomy of persons with disabilities, overreliance on unpaid assistance from family members which may lead to burn-out of care givers, and even neglect, abuse, abandonment, and institutionalisation.
 This gap in support services carries significant gender implications, as girls and women most often provide the unpaid support.